ponylang/pony-tutorial/content/reference-capabilities/aliasing.md

   var b: Wombat iso = a // Not allowed!
 ```

 Here we have some function that gets passed an isolated Wombat.
-If we try to alias `a` by assigning it to `b`, we'll be breaking reference capability guarantees so the compiler will stop us.
+If we try to alias `a` by assigning it to `b`, we'll be breaking reference capability guarantees, so the compiler will stop us.

 __What can I alias an `iso` as?__ Since an `iso` says no other variable can be used by _any_ actor to read from or write to that object, we can only create aliases to an `iso` that can neither read nor write.
 Fortunately, we've got a reference capability that does exactly that: `tag`.
 So we can do this and the compiler will be happy: